PaperMC/velocitypowered.com/README.md

 # Velocity website

 The new Velocity website, deployed at https://velocitypowered.com and built on [Gatsby](https://www.gatsbyjs.com/).
-Pushes to the `master` branch are built with Travis CI and deployed onto GitHub Pages once complete.
+Pushes to the `master` branch are built and deployed with Cloudflare Pages.